mohmdfarazali/Gify/README.md

 ## Issues

-If you encounter any issues with our website, please submit an issue on my GitHub repository.
+If you encounter any issues with my website, please submit an issue on my GitHub repository.
 I will do my best to resolve any issues as quickly as possible.

 Thank you for using Gif Generator Website!
 I hope you enjoy using it as much as I enjoyed building it. ✨